TikhonJelvis/RL-book/chapter2/chapter2.md

 ```

-### Value Function of a Markov Reward Process
+## Value Function of a Markov Reward Process

 Now we are ready to formally define the main problem involving Markov Reward Processes.
 As we said earlier, we'd like to compute the "expected accumulated rewards" from any given state.
 However, if we simply add up the rewards in a simulation trace following time step $t$ as $\sum_{i=t+1}^{\infty} R_i = R_{t+1} + R_{t+2} + \ldots$, the sum would often diverge to infinity.
 This is where the discount factor $\gamma$ comes into play.
 We define the (random) *Return* $G_t$ as the "discounted accumulation of future rewards" following time step $t$.
 Formally,
 $$G_t = \sum_{i=t+1}^{\infty} \gamma^{i-t-1} \cdot R_i = R_{t+1} + \gamma \cdot R_{t+2} + \gamma^2 \cdot R_{t+3} + \ldots$$

 Note that $\gamma$ can range from a value of 0 on one extreme (called "myopic") to a value of 1 on another extreme (called "far-sighted").
 "Myopic" means the Return is the same as Reward (no accumulation of future Rewards in the Return).
-Note that "far-sighted" is indeed applicable if all random sequences of the Process end in an absorbing state AND the rewards associated with the infinite looping at the absorbing states are 0 (otherwise, the Return could diverge to infinity).
+Note that "far-sighted" is indeed applicable to episodic Markov Reward Processes (where all random sequences of the Process end in an absorbing state AND the rewards associated with the infinite looping at the absorbing states are 0, otherwise non-zero infinite looping will lead to infinite Return).

 Apart from the Return divergence consideration, $\gamma < 1$ helps algorithms become more tractable (as we shall see later when we get to Reinforcement Learning).
 We should also point out that the reason to have $\gamma < 1$ is not just for mathematical convenience or computational tractability - there are valid modeling reasons to discount Rewards when accumulating to a Return.
 When Reward is modeled as a financial quantity (revenues, costs, profits etc.), as will be the case in most financial applications, it makes sense to incorporate [time-value-of-money](https://en.wikipedia.org/wiki/Time_value_of_money) which is a fundamental concept in Economics/Finance that says there is greater benefit in receiving a dollar now versus later (which is the economic reason why interest is paid or earned).
 So it is common to set $\gamma$ to be the discounting based on the prevailing interest rate ($\gamma = \frac 1 {1+r}$ where $r$ is the interest rate over a single time step).
 Another technical reason for setting $\gamma < 1$ is that our models often don't fully capture future uncertainty and so, discounting with $\gamma$ acts to undermine future rewards that might not be accurate (due to future uncertainty modeling limitations).
 Lastly, from an AI perspective, if we want to build machines that acts like humans, psychologists have indeed demonstrated that human/animal behavior prefers immediate reward over future reward.